pshchelo/pshchelo.github.io/content/work/vnc-in-ironic.rst

 This is about to change with ironic community starting to work [#]_ on introducing a framework for graphical console access for baremetal nodes.
-As the each hardware vendor implements a different way to provide graphical console access, the framework is planned to be quite generic, leaving details of actual graphical console configuration and enablement to a proposed GraphicalConsole interface of an ironic driver.
+As each hardware vendor implements a different way to provide graphical console access, the framework is planned to be quite generic, leaving details of actual graphical console configuration and management to a proposed GraphicalConsole interface of an ironic driver.

 One interesting hardware to consider in this regard is Dell servers supporting